Links on Android Authority may earn us a commission. Learn more.

 Those who pay to work closely with DxOMark will likely score more highly in the company’s tests, which is then quoted by many other review sites.
 There’s pressure on smartphone OEMs to pay for DxO’s services simply for the press recognition.

 Many of the biggest brands in the smartphone and professional camera markets are customers of DxO.
-HTC, Huawei, Samsung, and Foxconn are all on the list.
+HTC, HUAWEI, Samsung, and Hon Hai Technology Group (Foxconn) are all on the list.
 These companies appear to get their money’s worth, with each new generation achieving a higher score than the last.
 But perhaps most importantly, can we be sure that these latest products are really offering tangible improvements to us consumers?

 DxO's customers obtain the highest camera scores.